gpark47/digital-history-projects/project-proposal/index.md

 | Refinement                            | CSS editing.
 Writing editing.
 This will occur simultaneously as the previous step.                                                                                                                                                                                                                             | 8 weeks / 2 months    | 18 months      |

 <h2>Budget</h2>
 There is no noteable expenses that are required for this project (e.g., travel).
-The funding will go to RA wages because this is a research and labour intensive process.
+The funding for this project is justified because it will go to RA wages.
+The RAs are involved in a research and labour intensive process.
 Online work through Dropbox will not require additional costs.

 | Pay   | Weekly Hours | Description               | Weekly Costs                   | Total Budget Costs                                                        |
 |-------|--------------|---------------------------|--------------------------------|---------------------------------------------------------------------------|